 Kim Howlett & Vox

 Vox came about as a response to the encounters I've had with clients that just struggle to see how radically awesome they are.
-Too many vibrant, fierce, intelligent, strong people discount themselves, degrade themselves, and allow negative influences to control their lives.
+Too many vibrant, fierce, intelligent, strong people discount themselves, degrade themselves, and neglect themselves.

 After sitting with a client for what felt like the millionth time, hearing them unknowingly repeat back the abuse they'd heard from other people, I knew where life was calling me.

-It's possible to see yourself for the BAMF that you are.
+It's possible to see yourself for the utter rockstar that you are.

 We'll do it together.

 My philosophy on therapy

 I don't deal in mystery.
 The things I've learned aren't something I'm going to use as a weapon against you, and I don't do what I do to puff myself up.
 My investment is in you feeling better and stronger.
 Jerking you around doesn't help get either of us to that goal.

 I will always do my best to give you straightforward answers.
 I am always working to learn and keep up with the latest research on the areas I treat.
 If I don't have an answer, I'll tell you.

 I'm not going to pretend that I know all about your life experiences.
 You are the expert on you; I want to learn from your life experiences so we can teamwork the things you're struggling with.
 I am never going to judge you or put you down for what you've been through.